Skip to main contentSkip to navigation

 Once pinouts are identified, fine-gauge wires (typically 30-40 AWG) are bonded to each pad using a Hakko FM-2032 microsoldering iron.
 The wires connect to a NAND reader adapter.
 Thermal management is critical during soldering: the monolithic die contains both the controller & NAND on one substrate, and excessive heat can damage the NAND cells we're trying to read.

-Raw NAND Data Reconstruction
+How Is Raw NAND Data Reconstructed?

 A raw NAND dump is not usable data.
 The controller applies multiple transformation layers between the file system and the physical NAND pages.
 Reconstructing usable files requires reversing each layer in sequence.